indigo-dc/sqa-reports/README.md

 ## How to run it

+The main script [generate_reports.py](generate_reports.py) has different options, see `--help` option for displaying them.

+Two arguments are needed: the template file and the specs directory.
+Note: *The latter can be also a file, useful while debugging*.

 ### Through Docker

 A [Dockerfile](docker/Dockerfile) has been provided to facilitate the setup of the adequate environment for the report generation.